Doodihealz/ReforgerNPC/README.md

 **Duplicate enchantments will never be applied** (e.g., you will not get Windfury 3 twice on the same item).
 Two similar but distinct enchants (like +43 Spell Power and +44 Spell Power) are allowed on the same item.

-This does not apply for manually .enchant enchantments.
-You can have +100 Agility on both slot 0 and slot 1.
-Yes its exploitable.
-Show some restraint.
-It requires GM Mode for a reason.

 ### ✅ Key Features
 - **Suffix Preservation**: Items keep their original suffixes like "of the Bear", "of the Monkey", etc.
 - **Gem Preservation**: Socketed gems remain intact during the reforging process